Probing untouchable environment as a resource for quantum computing: Main results

-The Hamiltonian $H_{SE}$ thereby estimated contains all the necessary information to characterise the observable dynamics, albeit unmodulable per se.
+The Hamiltonian $\tilde{H}_{SE}$ thereby estimated contains all the necessary information to characterise the observable dynamics, albeit unmodulable per se.
 What we can control actively is the system $S$.
 Thus, the dynamics of the entire system $SE$ is governed by the Hamiltonian

-where $H_S^{(n)}$ are independent Hamiltonians that act on $S$ and can be modulated by $f_n(t)$.
-As we have already identified $H_{SE}$, there is sufficient information to judge the controllability of the system $SE$ under this Hamiltonian (\ref{total_ham}).
-A theorem from the quantum control theory states that the set of realisable unitary operations on the system is generated by dynamical Lie algebra \cite{Ramakrishna1995,Schirmer2001,D'Alessandro2008}.
-Dynamical Lie algebra can be computed by taking all possible (repeated) commutators of operators in Eq. (\ref{total_ham}), i.e., $iH_{SE}$ and $\{iH_S^{(n)}\}$, and their real linear combinations.
+where $H_S^{(n)}$ are independent Hamiltonians that act on $\mathcal{H}_S$ and can be modulated by $f_n(t)$.
+As we have already identified $\tilde{H}_{SE}$, there is sufficient information to judge the controllability of the system $SE$ under the Hamiltonian (\ref{total_ham}).
+A theorem from the quantum control theory states that the set of realisable unitary operations is generated by dynamical Lie algebra \cite{Ramakrishna1995,Schirmer2001,D'Alessandro2008}.
+Dynamical Lie algebra can be computed by taking all possible (repeated) commutators of operators in Eq. (\ref{total_ham}), i.e., $i\tilde{H}_{SE}$ and $\{iH_S^{(n)}\}$, and their real linear combinations.

-Therefore, our knowledge of $H_{SE}$ allows the controllable system to encompass not only the principal system $S$ but also (a part of) the environment $E$.
+Therefore, our knowledge of $\tilde{H}_{SE}$ allows the controllable system to encompass not only the principal system $S$ but also (a part of) the environment $E$.
 That is, we are now able to exploit the dynamics inside $E$ for useful quantum operations, such as quantum computing, by controlling a small system $S$ only.
 This is the same situation as in refs. \cite{Lloyd2004,Burgarth2009b,Burgarth2010,Kay2010,Schirmer2008a}, where only a small subsystem is accessed to control a large system.

-We have shown the possibility of probing a large surrounding quantum system (environment) through a small principal system despite the lack of direct accessibility, provided the environment is effectively finite-dimensional.
-By probing, we mean fully identifying the Hamiltonian and utilising it as a useful resource for quantum control, e.g., quantum computation.
-This goes strongly against our intuitive supposition that environment is usually a villain with respect to the protection of quantum coherence and that the Hamiltonian $H_{SE}$ is not estimable.
-Although our method might not be realisable in the lab straightaway, it opens up a path to the novel exploitation of the environment for quantum engineering.